2 Corinthians Chapter 10

 12. For we don’t dare to classify or to compare ourselves with some who are commending themselves.
 But they – measuring themselves by themselves and comparing themselves to themselves – they don’t understand.

-13. But we won’t boast about things beyond our measure, but only according to the measure of the region that God allotted to us; a measure which reaches as far as you.
+13. But we won’t boast about things beyond our measure, but only according to the measure of the region that God allotted to us; a measure which reaches even as far as you.

 14. For we don’t overextend ourselves like we aren’t reaching to you.
 For also, as far as you came, we came before you in the gospel of the Anointed.